osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 ## Connection

 The OPC UA adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
 As part of the OPC UA server and client establishing a secure connection, each one sends its X.509-type certificate to the other for verification.
-Upon verification of the certificates, the server and client establishes a secure connection.
+Upon verification of the certificates, the server and client establish a secure connection.

 For more information on secure connections, see [PI Adapter for OPC UA security configuration](xref:PIAdapterForOPCUASecurityConfiguration).